kyma-project/control-plane/installation/resources/README.md

 # Control Plane resources

+This document describes all the resources needed for the Control Plane installation.

 ## Installation CRs

 The following table lists all the Installation custom resource (CR) files needed for the Control Plane installation: